yolodolo42/lottery-mini-app/docs/game-mechanics.md

 | Creator | 5% (fixed) |
 | Treasury | Remainder (15-75%) |

-Treasury receives the residual — whatever is left after the previous king and creator are paid.
+Treasury receives whatever is left after the previous king and creator are paid.
 When the previous king gets 80%, treasury gets 15%.
 When the previous king gets 20%, treasury gets 75%.

 On first bid (no previous King), the previous king's share goes to treasury instead.
 Treasury receives 95%, creator receives 5%.